Wednesday, March 31, 2010

 NOW the fun part - add 1/2 cup of red wine or more if you like.
 Probably wouldn't hurt to pour a glass for the chef too!

-Cover and cook on low for 3 hours - careful not t
+Cover and cook on low for 3 hours - careful not to scorch.

 Additional notes: I often make this with only 4 cans total of tomatoes.
 You can use just about any combination of tomatoes in a pinch, although the sauce consistency will vary according to the type used.
 Also, the type of wine used in the sauce will bring subtle differences in flavor from batch to batch.
 I still fondly remember a batch of sauce we made with a fabulous Pinot Noir!